rust-lang/rustc-dev-guide/src/building/new-target.md

 Beware that if you patch to a local `path` dependency, this will enable warnings for that dependency.
-Some dependencies are not warning-free, and due to the `deny-warnings` setting in `config.toml`, the build may suddenly start to fail.
+Some dependencies are not warning-free, and due to the `deny-warnings` setting in `bootstrap.toml`, the build may suddenly start to fail.
 To work around the warnings, you may want to disable `deny-warnings` in the config, or modify the dependency to remove the warnings.